 The Catholic Church is often accused of placing a higher value on tradition than it does the Bible.
-The implication is that Catholics prefer to observe their own customs rather than Christian doctrine.
+The implication is that Catholics prefer to observe their own customs rather than the teachings of Christ.
 This, of course, is a false charge.
 The Bible speaks about two kinds of tradition; one is condemned and the other requires belief.
-So what type of tradition does the Bible condemn?
-We find the answer in the Gospel of Mark:
+Jesus was very clear in describing the type of tradition He condemned:

 "You leave the commandment of God, and hold fast the tradition of men."
 And he said to them, "You have a fine way of rejecting the commandment of God, in order to keep your tradition!
 For Moses said, 'Honor your father and your mother'… but you say, 'If a man tells his father or his mother, "what you would have gained from me is corban" (that is, given to God), then you no longer permit him to do anything for his father or mother, thus making void the word of God through your tradition (Mark 7:8-13).

-By ignoring the plain meaning of one of the commandments the Scribes and Pharisees were in effect rebelling against God.
-This rebellion of theirs was a "tradition of men."
-Traditions of men are not to be confused with Sacred Tradition.
-Sacred Tradition is something that the Bible commands us to embrace: "Stand firm, and hold to the traditions which you were taught by us, either by word of mouth or by letter" (2 Thessalonians 2:15).
+The Scribes and Pharisees had deliberately ignored the plain meaning of one of the Commandments and replaced it with a meaning that was more to their liking.
+In time this rebellion became a tradition.
+Since it was not from God it was a "tradition of men."
+Furthermore, since it contradicted one of the commandments it needed to be condemned.
+Sacred Tradition, which comes from God, requires belief.
+The apostle Paul tells us to: "Stand firm, and hold to the traditions which you were taught by us, either by word of mouth or by letter" (2 Thessalonians 2:15).